 Parable – What would Jesus do if he were magically changed to being a gambler?
 Forced into having the same habits and mindsets that you or I may have.

-Next He would spent time in the Bible.
+Next, He would spend time in the Bible.
 Listening to chapter after chapter of the New Testament.
 Letting the Word wash Him clean of the bondage which was cast upon Him.
 Allowing the Scripture to inspire Him, teach Him, fill Him and change Him.
-(Obviously this is a parable because Jesus is the Word and sin could never continue to have power over Him).
+(Obviously, this is a parable because Jesus is the Word and sin could never continue to have power over Him).

 I could go on with more Biblically based idea’s but lastly – He would focus on spreading love to every person He came into contact with.
 He would rebuke the lifestyle of lust and embrace the lifestyle of love with a passion never seen before on planet earth.